 - 1.1 The timetable for the preparation of the Authority's Statement of Accounts is dictated by the requirements of The Accounts and Audit (England) Regulations 2011.
-The timetable for the adoption of the 2014/15 accounts is as follows: - Treasurer and Financial Adviser to sign off the completed accounts by the end of June 2015 - Financial Scrutiny and Audit Committee to scrutinise the accounts on 7 July 2015, and to recommend them for approval to the Full Authority, subject to any suggested amendments - External Audit (Ernst and Young) to undertake and complete the audit of the accounts by the end of September 2015 - Broads Authority to consider and formally adopt the audited accounts at its meeting on 25 September 2015 - 1.2 As members will be aware, the Authority's accounts are required to be prepared in accordance International Financial Reporting Standards (IFRSs), and the Code of Practice on Local Authority Accounting (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA).
-The production of the Statement of Accounts represents a sizeable technical exercise for the Authority's limited staff resources working to a very tight timetable. - 1.3 This report summarises the draft (unaudited) Statement of Accounts for 2014/15 which were approved for issue by the Treasurer and Financial Adviser on 22 June.
-Appended to this report are: - the consolidated income and expenditure outturn figures for 2014/15; and - the draft Statement of Accounts for 2014/15 (excluding the Audit Report and Annual Governance Statement).
+The timetable for the adoption of the 2014/15 accounts is as follows: - Treasurer and Financial Adviser to sign off the completed accounts by the end of June 2015. - Financial Scrutiny and Audit Committee to scrutinise the accounts on 7 July 2015, and to recommend them for approval to the Full Authority, subject to any suggested amendments. - External Audit (Ernst and Young) to undertake and complete the audit of the accounts by the end of September 2015. - Broads Authority to consider and formally adopt the audited accounts at its meeting on 25 September 2015. - 1.2 The draft accounts were signed by the Treasurer and Financial Adviser on 22 June, and were considered by the Financial Scrutiny and Audit Committee at its meeting on 7 July.
+The Committee duly recommended them to the Broads Authority for approval.
+Principal external audit work commenced on 1 September and is ongoing at the time of writing this report.
+A preliminary Annual Governance Report has been prepared, and this is due to be considered and approved by the Financial Scrutiny and Audit Committee at its meeting on 22 September at which point the Committee will receive an update on the progress of the audit. - 1.3 As members will be aware, the Authority's accounts are required to be prepared in accordance International Financial Reporting Standards (IFRSs), and the Code of Practice on Local Authority Accounting (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+The production of the Statement of Accounts represents a sizeable technical exercise for the Authority's limited staff resources working to a very tight timetable.

+- 1.4 This report summarises the draft Statement of Accounts for 2014/15 which has been submitted to the External Auditors (Ernst & Young).
+Appended to this report are: - the consolidated income and expenditure outturn figures for 2014/15; and - the draft Statement of Accounts 2014/15 (excluding the Audit Report and Annual Governance Statement). - 1.5 At the time of writing, external audit work on the Statement of Accounts is ongoing.
+Any amendments identified by the Auditors, along with a summary of the contents of the Annual Governance Report, will be reported at the meeting.